 - Make sure your warmed water is heated to about 105°F to optimally proof the yeast!
 This instant read thermometer is KEY!

-- Use a food scale to make sure your rolls are evenly sized.
-I first weigh the entire dough ball, then divide by 8 to determine the weight of each roll.
+- Use a food scale to both measure the flour and to make sure your rolls are evenly sized.
+When rolling the rolls, I first weigh the entire dough ball, then divide by 8 to determine the weight of each roll.